Koha-Community/kohadocs/source/patrons.rst

 .. _add-a-statistical-patron-label:

-Add a Statistical Patron
+Add a statistical patron
 ----------------------------------------------

 One way to track use of in house items is to "check out" the materials to a statistical patron.
 The "check out" process doesn’t check the book out, but instead tracks an in house use of the item.
-To use this method for tracking in house use you first will need a :ref:`patron category <patron-categories-label>` set up for your Statistical patron.
+To use this method for tracking in house use you first will need a :ref:`patron category <patron-categories-label>` set up for your statistical patron.

 |image420|

-Next, you will need to create a new patron of the statistical type
+Next, you will need to create a new patron of the statistical type.

 |image421|

-Next, follow the steps put forth in the ':ref:`Add a new Patron <add-a-new-patron-label>`' section of this manual.
+Next, follow the steps put forth in the ':ref:`Add a new patron <add-a-new-patron-label>`' section of this manual.
 Since this patron is not a real person, simply fill in the required fields, the correct library and nothing else.

-To learn about other methods of tracking in house use visit the :ref:`Tracking inhouse use <tracking-in-house-use-label>` section of this manual.
+To learn about other methods of tracking in house use visit the :ref:`tracking inhouse use <tracking-in-house-use-label>` section of this manual.

 .. _duplicate-a-patron-label:

-Duplicate a Patron
+Duplicate a patron
 -----------------------------------------

 Sometimes when you're adding a new family to your system you don't want